 Anemia is a blood disorder which affects hemoglobin and red blood cells.
 Hemoglobin is the protein in red blood cells that carries oxygen from the lungs to the body.
 You need iron to make hemoglobin.
 Most people who have anemia are iron deficient.

 It is the number of red blood cells going below normal.
 Hence, the body parts lack oxygen.
 They cannot function and cause problems.
-You can develop anemia if your body does not make enough red blood cells or destroy them or if you lose too much blood.
+You can develop the symptoms if your body does not make enough red blood cells or destroy them or if you lose too much blood.

 It is a common side effect of cancer and cancer treatment, especially chemotherapy.